dotnet/llilc/README.md

-# MSILC Developers Guide
+# LLILC Developers Guide
 ## Introduction
-MSILC is the Microsoft code name for cross-platform .NET tools.
+LLILC is the Microsoft code name for cross-platform .NET tools.

 It currently includes an LLVM-based Jit.

-See the [wiki](https://github.com/dotnet/llvm-msilc/wiki) for more information.
+See the [wiki](https://github.com/dotnet/llilc/wiki) for more information.